alaparicioc/Estimating_annual_flows_from_censuses/README.md

 <sup>2</sup> *Geographic Data Science Lab, University of Liverpool, Liverpool, United Kingdom*

-This repository contains data and code implement the methodology proposed in our paper.
+This repository contains data and code implementing the methodology proposed in our paper, in addition to selected outputs.
 It contains three folders and the following files:

 ## **data**